top of page

 Implementation Tips Solution

 Each e-learning solution comprises a set of primary functions you should consider and list for future app architecture.
-The functionalities can be further categorised based on the profile types or interfaces.
+The functionalities can be further categorised by profile types or interfaces.
 These include students, teachers, and parents.

 1. Student

-1. Signing in/up: It would be much simpler to authorize with existing accounts on diverse social media.
+1. Signing in/up: It would be much simpler to authorise using existing accounts across diverse social media platforms.

-2. Search string and course menu: An app should have a row of filters, categories, and a search bar.
+2. Search string and course menu: An app should include a row of filters and categories, along with a search bar.

 3. Profile: The screen comprises the clients’ details and personal info.